 - Trial documents and trial management in practice: study subject recruitment & management, source data verification, investigational product management, safety reporting, clinical data monitoring and quality assurance

-- To understand the basics and phases of clinical research
+- Learn the basics and phases of clinical research

 - Grasp understanding of overall legislative requirements

-- To be familiar with expected job tasks of a CRA from the start to the end of a clinical trial
+- Be familiar with expected job tasks of a CRA from the start to the end of a clinical trial

 - Comprehend trial documentation